coryebner/dotfiles/README.md

     alias config='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'

+Checkout the actual content from the bare repository to your $HOME:

+    config checkout

 Hide files that are not explicitly being tracked yet.
 When you type `config status` and other commands later, files that we are not interested in tracking will not show up as untracked.

     config config status.showUntrackedFiles no